mariuszNowicki/java-sdk/README.md

     Response response = isaac.path("/cache/users").withPaginator(10l,5l);  //returns 5 elements starting with the tenth
     ```

-* withGroups - returns only the the resources with groups' ids in the list
+* withGroups - returns only the resources containing groups' ids in the list

     ```java
     Response response = isaac.path("/cache/users").withGroups(1l,2l,3l);  //returns only the users in segments 1 or 2 or 3
     ```

-* withSegments - returns only the the resources with segments' ids in the list
+* withSegments - returns only the resources containing segments' ids in the list

     ```java
     Response response = isaac.path("/cache/users").withSegments(1l,2l,3l);  //returns only the users in segments 1 or 2 or 3